 Town Supervisor Greg Lazzaro welcomes special guests and other visitors to Seneca Falls during a Press Conference at The Seneca Falls It's a Wonderful Life Museum.
 Photo by Henry Law

-Carol Coombs (Janie Bailey) with students in front of the Student Life Office at New York Chiropractic College prior to the Preview Dinner on December 8.
+Carol Coombs (Janie Bailey) with students in at the New York Chiropractic College prior to the Preview Dinner on December 8.
 Photo by Henry Law

 Actor Brian Rohan (Jimmy Stewart/George Bailey) lassoes the moon with Kim DeVay & Sandy Ferrara at the Chemung Canal Trust Company.
 Photo by Henry Law